liam1202/aws/README.md

 1. Import SQL schema into your MySQL server.
 2. Update `db.php` with your MySQL credentials.
 3. Upload all files to a PHP-compatible web server (e.g., AWS EC2).
+4. I advise using PUTTY as an interface for EC2 as a way to upload/edit files to instance.
-4. Open `register.html` in your browser to create the first user.
+5. Open `register.html` in your browser to create the first user.
-5. You're ready to go!
+6. You're ready to go!

 ---